presidioforts/scratchfiles/Engineering AI Use Case – Code-Review Multi-Agents.md

 Hello Satish,

 Per our discussion, we’re concentrating on three AI initiatives this cycle—two for Platform Services and one for Product Engineering.
 Below is the final Engineering use case.
-Once approved, we can deploy the multi-agent framework across all EPL, EPL-X, and CIWAT repositories.
+Platform Service team can take responsibility deploy the multi-agent framework across all EPL, EPL-X, and CIWAT repositories.

 ---